 6. Pure CSS Menus

-Now can you use this methods for cheating Google?
+Now can you use these techniques for cheating Google?
 Well, I guess you can, but these techniques are so low level that Google won’t count it anyway.
 For all those who mistake SEO with spam: Spam works on a whole different level nowadays so using stuff like hidden text is ridiculous by now.

 These CSS tricks can help you with legitimate SEO efforts.

 I do not like the term white hat SEO as it acknowledges that there is another kind of SEO (I don’t agree with that premise, I rather divide: Either it’s SEO or it’s spam).
 Nonetheless: It’s all white hat SEO if you ask me.

-Now you might argue this is not SEO 2.0, these are SEO basics known for years but it’s not really the case, the web developer community is rather keen on web standards to the point of dogma where for instance absolute positioning is frowned upon.
+Now you might argue “this is not SEO 2.0 – these are SEO basics known for years”.
+It’s not really the case though, the web developer community is rather keen on web standards to the point of dogma where for instance absolute positioning is frowned upon.
 So most people won’t use it.
 Also in case you want to learn more about advanced SEO 2.0 methodology you might want to read more in this blog.
 It’s full of SEO 2.0.

 First published: April 25, 2008.
 Updated: October 11th, 2010: PageRank Sculpting removed, CSS sprites added, some minor changes.
-Last updated: March 17th, 2014: siFr image replacement removed, several changes for the sake of readability.
+Updated: March 17th, 2014: siFr image replacement removed, several changes for the sake of readability.
 Last updated: June 18th, 2015: broken links and obsolete advice removed.